ansible/ansible/docs/docsite/rst/network/user_guide/network_best_practices_2.5.rst

         register: command_output

-You can see a full example of this using group_vars and also a configuration backup example at `Network agnostic examples <https://github.com/network-automation/agnostic_example>`_.
+You can see a full example of this using group_vars and also a configuration backup example at `Platform-independent examples <https://github.com/network-automation/agnostic_example>`_.

 Using multiple prompts with the  ``ansible.netcommon.cli_command``
 -------------------------------------------------------------------